ItsJustJon/Homework/Challenge - 07 Node.js/Develop/README.md

 ## Contributing

-To contribute to this project, please fork the repository and create a pull request.
+In order to contribute or add to this project, either create a branch for development or fork the project and modify as desired.

-There are no tests for this project.
+No tests included.

 ## Questions